johnathanlouie/PyAeonDb/README.md

-# PyAeonDB
+# PyAeonDb

-This is a proof-of-concept implementation of a full-text inverted index for Hexarc's AeonDB, a NoSQL database.
+This is a proof-of-concept implementation of a full-text inverted index for AeonDB, the NoSQL database of Hexarc, an integrated web service stack.

 # Commands